Thi-Tracey-Nguyen/T2A2/README.md

 * Documentation: first part of R4

 Task #3: Create API endpoints for CRUD operations on clients entity
-* Code: create the client blueprint, register it and API endpoints for CRUD operations
+* Code: create the client blueprint, register it and API endpoints for CRUD operations.
+Create errorhandlers
 * Testing: test all the CRUD operations on clients entity
 * Documentation: first part of R5